UtkarshChaurasia/UtkarshChaurasia/README.md

 I'm a 3rd-year undergrad at SRM University, Chennai pursuing B.Tech in Computer Science Engineering specialization in Big Data Analytics.
 I'm a **Machine Learning** and **Data Science practioner**.
 I'm a **competitve coder** too.
 I also write blogs on various technical topics.

 - 🔭 I’m currently working on Machine Learning and Data Science.
-- 🌱 I’m currently learning Android Development.
+- 🌱 I’m currently learning Flutter Development.
 - 👯 I’m looking to collaborate on Machine Learning, Deep Learning, Data Science Projects.
 - 🤔 I’m looking for internships in the field of Machine Learning, Deep Learning, Data Science.
 - 💬 Open for discussion on any Tech Stack(motive is to expand my knowledge).